keshsad/keshsad-v1/keshlib/music-app/README.md

 - apple music lyrics are clean
 - soundcloud and youtube have all the unreleased songs
 - a consistently great group jam
+- ai that let's you turn text into playlists of your choice.
+- make playlists similar to songs you like